sktomer/FSE-2012-Prest-Version-of-Dione/build-vm/README.md

 This folder contains files and scripts used to build a virtual machine using Vagrant and Oracle Virtual Box.
 This VM will contain the "PREST" Tool.

-A vagrant tutorial can be found [here] (https://docs.vagrantup.com/v2/getting-started/index.html)
+A vagrant tutorial can be found [here](https://docs.vagrantup.com/v2/getting-started/index.html)
-Install [vagrant] (https://www.vagrantup.com/downloads.html) and [virtualbox] (https://www.virtualbox.org/wiki/Downloads) (preferrably latest versions) on host machine.
+Install [vagrant] (https://www.vagrantup.com/downloads.html) and [virtualbox](https://www.virtualbox.org/wiki/Downloads) (preferrably latest versions) on host machine.
-The binaries and documentation for Oracle Virtual Box can be found [here] (https://www.virtualbox.org/) Deploys Base Vagrant Box from the link for [Ubuntu 14.04 Desktop] (https://vagrantcloud.com/box-cutter/boxes/ubuntu1404-desktop).
+The binaries and documentation for Oracle Virtual Box can be found [here](https://www.virtualbox.org/).
+Deploys Base Vagrant Box from the link for [Ubuntu 14.04 Desktop](https://vagrantcloud.com/box-cutter/boxes/ubuntu1404-desktop).

 Follow this process to create the tool VM from scratch:
 * Download all files/folders under the "build-vm" folder.